ealeksandrov/EAIntroView/README.md

 Sample project have some examples of customization.
 Look in `viewDidAppear`, uncomment some lines to see variants.

 ###Step 1 - Build Pages
 Each page created with `[EAIntroPage page]` class method.
 Then you can customize any property, all of them are optional.
+Another approach is to pass your own, custom view in `EAIntroPage`, this way every other option is ignored.

 Simple